Loading figure…

 Read twice and referred to the Committee on the Judiciary.

-Why: Sponsoring the Let Doctors Provide Reproductive Health Care Act directly supports the stated position of legal access to abortion by promoting the role of doctors and women in making healthcare decisions.
+Why: Sponsoring the Let Doctors Provide Reproductive Health Care Act directly advances the stated position by supporting legal access to abortion and opposing restrictions on reproductive health care.

 View source →Jun 24, 2026 · Congress.gov